Updated October 26, 2023

 Here are the postpartum essentials you’ll want to have ready at home for your postpartum recovery.

-This is part 2 in our series on postpartum recovery essentials.
+This is part 2 of our series on postpartum recovery essentials.
 In this article, we talk about the things you’ll want and need to make your postpartum recovery easier.
 This post contains affiliate links.
 You can read our affiliate disclaimer at the bottom of this post.

 Pro #3: They can help the partner of the new mom understand the postpartum period.